Ricardo Mangas: Vitória Guimarães

 On 4 July 2023, Mangas signed a three-year contract with Vitória de Guimarães for a reported fee of €1 million.
 He scored his first goal on 11 May 2024, but in a 2–3 home loss against Braga in the Minho derby.

 On 1 August 2024, Mangas netted twice in the 4–0 home win over Malta's Floriana in the second qualifying round of the UEFA Conference League, his second goal coming through a bicycle kick.
 During his spell at the Estádio D. Afonso Henriques, he scored five times and provided eight assists from 38 appearances.

 Spartak Moscow

 On 10 September 2024, Mangas joined Spartak Moscow on a two-year deal, for €2 million plus 500.000 in add-ons; Vitória remained entitled to 15% of any future transfer.
 He made his Russian Premier League debut five days later, starting a 1–1 draw away to Dynamo Makhachkala.
 He scored his first goal in the next match, closing the 4–1 win over Krylia Sovetov in the group stage of the Russian Cup.

 Sporting CP

 Mangas returned to Portugal on 7 August 2025, on a four-year contract at Sporting CP; it included a €60 million buyout clause, and he reunited with his former Mirandela and Vitória coach Rui Borges.
+On his first appearance as a starter, ten days later, he scored twice in a 6–0 home rout of Arouca.

+On 24 July 2026, Mangas signed for Serie A club Monza on a one-year loan, with a conditional purchase obligation.